-Perhaps during your Paris visit you will get tired of the tourist attractions, the glitz and glamour, and feel a need to visit somewhere more down to earth.
-We have just the place for you - and it's not so much 'down to earth' as 'under the earth'!
+If at some point during your visit to Paris you get tired of the main tourist attractions, the glitz and glamour, and feel a need to visit somewhere more down to earth we have just the place for you - and it's not so much 'down to earth' as 'under the earth'!

-The tunnels were originally carved out as underground quarries, providing the rock for the construction of much of Paris.
+The extensive tunnels under the streets of Paris were originally carved out as underground quarries, providing the rock for the construction of many of the buildings in Paris.

-It was only later, from about 1787, that the tunels found a new and more ominous use.
-The paris cemeteries were becoming too crowded, so to make space for 'new arrivals' the authorities had the bright idea of removing some of the older remains from the cemeteries.
-Where to put them though?
-Well the extensive quarries underneath the city provided the perfect solution - and the Paris catacombs came into being.
+It was only later, from about 1787, that the tunnels found a new and more ominous use.
+The Paris cemeteries were becoming too crowded so to make space for 'new arrivals' the authorities had the idea of removing some of the older remains from the cemeteries.
+But where to put them?
+Well, the extensive quarries underneath the city provided the perfect solution and the Paris catacombs came into being.

 The catacombs became a popular place to stack the bones and in many places they were piled in patterns and artistic designs.
-Quite a spooky sight, that appraently altogether includes the bones of more than six million Parisians.
+A most unusual sight, it is said that the catacombs include the bones of more than six million Parisians.

 See Paris Short Breaks to plan your Paris visit

 Visit near Catacombs with France This Way reviews

 ... or see ALL recommended places to visit in Paris

 Address: Paris, Paris, Paris, 75000, France || GPS: latitude 48.834008, longitude 2.332322